 Again, you can see in this question that this is not a straightforward sentence completion question.
 The blanks in this case are confusing words and you need to know the differences between these words in order to correctly identify the answer.

 The important thing here is that the unique nature of questions is not only limited to vocabulary.
 In fact, RCs also feature questions which are unique in nature and test your ability to think out of the box.
-Have a look at the following application based questions that featured in the exam last year.
+Have a look at the following application-based questions that featured in the exam in the last few years.

 Based on the above information, which of the following statements is definitely correct?

-For starters, the above questions are the outliers in the exam.
-Other than the questions above, there are quite a few standard question types in the exam:
+The above questions are the outliers in the exam.
+Apart from them, there are quite a few standard question types in the exam, that are explained below:

-Considering the above discussion, there a few simple things that you need to keep in mind while you solve the XAT Verbal Ability section:
+Considering the above discussion, there are a few simple things that you need to keep in mind while solving the section:

-A. Start with vocabulary, para-jumbles and other non-RC questions.
+- Start with vocabulary, para-jumbles, and other non-RC questions.
 Maximise your attempt in these questions.

-B. In the first go, do not attempt question types that are unique or you have not solved before.
-Maximise your attempt in other areas first.
+- In the first go, do not attempt question types that are new to you.
+Maximise your attempt in familiar areas first.